Skip to content

 Knob Key Observation Interpretation

-With vs. without MI (\(\mathcal F_{\mathrm{MI}}\) vs. \(\mathcal F_{\mathrm{LDM}}\)) Accuracy difference within ±0.4 across datasets MI term is implicitly absorbed by entropy regularization, can be omitted
+With vs. Without MI (\(\mathcal F_{\mathrm{MI}}\) vs. \(\mathcal F_{\mathrm{LDM}}\)) Accuracy difference \(\le \pm 0.4\) across datasets MI term is implicitly absorbed by entropy regularization and can be omitted

-Latent space (Plane vs. Sphere) Plane + LogDet significantly higher on CIFAR-100 / ImageNet-100 The "shape" assumption of \(P_\theta(z)\) has the greatest impact
+Latent Space (Plane vs. Sphere) Plane + LogDet significantly higher on CIFAR-100 / ImageNet-100 The "shape" assumption of \(P_\theta(z)\) has the greatest impact

 Key Findings

-• LDM and MI versions are nearly equivalent: further demonstrates that the core determinants of SSL quality are \((P_\theta, H \text{ estimator})\), not MI maximization; this shifts engineering focus from "choosing MI estimators" back to "choosing latent models."
+• LDM and MI versions are nearly equivalent: This further indicates that the core of SSL quality is the \((P_\theta, H \text{ estimator})\) pair, not whether mutual information is maximized.
+This shifts engineering focus from picking MI estimators back to picking latent models.

 Highlights & Insights